KeyboardWorks/spring-validation/README.md

 ```

-@ResponseStatus annotation used for give a specific HttpStatus to the response. @ExceptionHandler annotation used for catch a specific exeption class.
+@ResponseStatus annotation is used for giving a specific HttpStatus to the response. @ExceptionHandler annotation is used for catching a specific exception class.